Monica Reyes: Conceptual history

-Due to their decision to continue The X-Files television series and try to appeal to a new generation of viewers, the production personnel knew from the beginning of season 8 that they were going to introduce another female character who would be a believer, as departing character Fox Mulder (David Duchovny) had been a believer.
-However, the writers wanted a different kind of believer character to contrast with the skeptical nature of John Doggett, who had already been established.
+Monica was conceived to eventually replace Dana Scully (Gillian Anderson) as the series' female lead, with Anderson having expressed interest in leaving at the conclusion of the eighth season.
+The character was crafted to be a believer, similar to departing character Fox Mulder (David Duchovny), to contrast with the sceptical nature of John Doggett (Robert Patrick), who had already been established.
 The writers were required to create a character who was unlike any of the preconceived main characters that were a part of the series.
 This female character was initially named Karen Miller and then Jane Jones before the name "Monica Reyes" was decided upon, named after a friend of series creator Chris Carter's acquaintance who had an art gallery in Vancouver, British Columbia.

 When the role was being cast, actress Annabeth Gish received a call from her agent, who informed her that the producers of The X-Files were looking for a new female character.
 Gish applied for the part, but her audition consisted of a meeting with writers Chris Carter and Frank Spotnitz.
 Spotnitz considered Reyes to be like Mulder in her optimism, faith and enjoyment of being open to beliefs, while still being somewhat different as she was more spiritual and subscribed to a more New Age-like view than Mulder had.
 Reyes was seen as different from both Mulder and the other main characters as she was somewhat more neurotic, scattered, and quirky.
 She smiled and laughed more than the other characters, having a nature that writer Frank Spotnitz felt was lighter, sunnier, brighter, warmer and more "overtly sexy".

 The character of Brad Follmer was created in season nine to provide a love interest for Reyes, as the writers believed the audience needed to know more about her.
 However, Follmer's unresolved relationship with Reyes also served to heighten the conflict between Doggett and Follmer, as both men had feelings for her.
 Portraying actress Annabeth Gish was pleased that the relationship between her character and Scully was similar to that of two sisters, rather than Reyes serving as an antagonist to Scully.

 The ninth-season episode "Hellbound", in which Reyes discovers that she was apparently reincarnated, began as an effort to give Reyes or Doggett a "drive" or sense of motivation, as they were seen by the writers as the successors to Mulder and Scully.
 According to the writer of the episode, David Amann, executive producer Frank Spotnitz was interested in giving Reyes "some darkness to play" and her past life was consequently written with sombre overtones.